 As the project continues and expands, Kaidy has found great appreciation and praise for her work from residents, their families, and Forest team members.
 “You are exactly what this place needs,” they tell her.

-One resident’s daughter wrote, “From my observations as a regular visitor, Kaidy has been a gift from heaven for people living in Health & Wellness.
+One resident’s daughter wrote, “From my observations as a regular visitor, Kaidy has been a gift from heaven for people living in the Health Center.
 She is an amazing visual artist, but that’s just the gravy.
 Her talents also lie in her ability to meet each resident where they are on any particular day and offer to them the opportunity to be creative and express themselves.
 Her ability to recognize what resonates most for each person is remarkable.
 She offers consistent bright spots of novelty, engagement, interest, accomplishment, and individual attention.”

-As it stands, the Henry Rogers Center Art Program is already a resounding success, attracting numerous residents to its biweekly pop-up sessions by the art kiosk in Olsen.
+As it stands, the Henry Rogers Art Program is already a resounding success, attracting numerous residents to its biweekly pop-up sessions by the art kiosk in Olsen.
 Kaidy is at the center of the project, a skilled and thoughtful artist who delights in seeing others delight in art.
 Her heart is absolutely in her present work, but her thoughts often journey into what is yet to come.